Blog

 Background to renting to tenants with pets

-A quick search on Rightmove in any area of the UK for a rental property will reveal that many landlords don’t want pets in their property – 45% if official figures are accurate.
+A quick search on Rightmove in any area of the UK for a rental property will reveal that many landlords don’t want pets in their property – only around nine per cent of rental properties across England are listed as pet friendly, which equates to just over 8,000 out of approximately 94,000 properties.

 The contract now says: